valefranz/jisungk-website/README.md

 ## Personal Website

 Hi!
 My name is [Ji-Sung](http://www.jisungkim.com).
 I'm currently studying Computer Science at [Princeton University](https://www.cs.princeton.edu).
+I work in the fields of data science, deep learning, and machine learning.
+Additionally, I'm passionate about fashion, design, and learning how to cook.

-This is my personal website.
+This is a repo for my personal website.

-Note: It is currently a work-in-progress.

-## Media Copyright
+## Copyright

-Images and other media are copyrighted.
-Copyright 2015 Ji-Sung Kim, All Rights Reserved.
+Code, images and other media are copyrighted (Ji-Sung Kim).

-## Code Attribution, Copyright, and License

-Copyright 2015, Ji-Sung Kim.

 This website uses the [Bootstrap](http://getbootstrap.com/) framework created by [Mark Otto](https://twitter.com/mdo) and [Jacob Thorton](https://twitter.com/fat).